-In the light of all that, it’s no surprise that BMW’s 4 Series models all share the same platform as the latest 3 Series saloon, with an identical wheelbase but slightly wider track and a lower centre of gravity.
+It should be no surprise that BMW’s 4 Series models all share the same platform as the latest 3 Series saloon, with an identical wheelbase but a slightly wider track and a lower centre of gravity.

 The 4 Series Convertible reviewed here shares most of its bodywork and interior with the 4 Series Coupe, but loses the fixed roof which is replaced by a three-piece folding metal version that tucks away neatly into the boot.
 The other option in the 4 Series line-up is the Gran Coupe, which is a sleek and stylish five-door/hatchback sister model to the ‘regular’ two door Coupe.

-You can get the 4 Series Convertible in four trim levels: SE, Sport, Luxury and the range topping M Sport.
-For the real power addicts there’s also a full ‘M’ version called the M4 Convertible, which has 426bhp and supercar-threatening acceleration.
+You can get the 4 Series Convertible in three trim levels: SE, Sport and the range topping M Sport.
+For the real power addicts there’s also a full ‘M’ version called the M4 Convertible, which has 431bhp and supercar-threatening acceleration.

 Engines, performance and drive

-As with the 4 Series Coupe, the 4 Series convertible sits 10mm lower to the road than a 3 Series saloon, this means it (jointly) has the lowest centre of gravity is also 20mm lower than that of the 3 Series but the Coupe’s is another 20mm lower still.
+As with the 4 Series Coupe, the 4 Series Convertible sits 10mm lower to the road than a 3 Series saloon.
+Its centre of gravity is also 20mm lower than that of the 3 Series but the Coupe’s is another 20mm lower still.
 This manifests itself on the road where, while the Coupe version feels like a sports car the 4 Series Convertible feels a little bit more relaxed, it’s more of a cruiser.

-You can blame the added weight for that: not only does the complex folding roof add weight, but so does the extra chassis strengthening BMW has had to fit to the car to compensate for the loss in structural rigidity caused by effectively chopping off the roof.
+You can also blame the added weight for this: not only does the convertible’s complex folding roof add weight, but so does the extra chassis strengthening BMW has had to fit to the car to compensate for the loss in structural rigidity caused by effectively chopping off the roof.

-That said the BMW 4 Series Convertible is still a slightly sharper drive than the Audi A5 Cabriolet and Mercedes.
+That said the BMW 4 Series Convertible is still a slightly sharper drive than the Audi A5 Cabriolet and Mercedes C-Class Cabriolet.
 As with the 3 Series on which it’s based, all the 4 Series cars are rear wheel drive – unless you choose the 435d which only comes with the xDrive 4x4 system.
 If you want the extra grip and all-weather reassurance of all-wheel-drive, you can specify it on the entry-level 420i petrol or any of the other diesels.

 Although true performance enthusiasts will always opt for the lighter weight and better agility of the coupe, the 4 Series Convertible’s engine range ensures none of them feel sluggish.

 The petrol line-up kicks off with the 2.0-litre 420i with 182bhp, which is enough to see 0-62mph in as little as 8.2 seconds and a top speed of 143mph.
 The 430i version can get the sprint done in 6.4s but these days it uses that same turbocharged 4-cylinder engine as in the 420i and doesn’t have quite the same sonic accompaniment or throttle response at the BMW straight sixes of old.
 The 440i – available only in M Sport trim – has a genuine six-cylinder engine that takes the 4 Series into the realms of serious performance, with 0-62mph arriving in 5.4 seconds.